 What types of federal grants are made to state and local governments and how do they work?

-The federal government distributes nearly $600 billion, about 17 percent of its budget, each year to states and localities, providing about a quarter of these governments’ general revenues.
+The federal government distributes around $530 billion, about 14 percent of its budget, each year to states and localities, providing about a quarter of these governments’ general revenues.
 The bulk of the funds are dedicated to health care (figure 1).

 The federal government distributes grants to state and local governments for several purposes.
 In some cases, the federal government may devolve or share responsibility for a given service or function because state and local governments have better information about local preferences and costs.
 In others, the federal government may offer incentives to states and localities to undertake additional spending benefiting neighboring jurisdictions or the country as a whole.
 Less common are grants targeted to redistributing resources across jurisdictions, such as the General Revenue Sharing program that ended in 1986.
 Over the past 50 years, the composition of federal grants has shifted dramatically.
 Today, federal grants for health programs, predominantly Medicaid, represent 55 percent of total federal grant outlays, compared with 20 percent in 1980.